 As the saying goes, good things come to those who wait, and we’ve certainly waited a long time for the former Central Police Station to reinvent itself as Tai Kwun Centre for Heritage & Arts.
 The complex recently emerged from its scaffolding cocoon as a centre for the performing and contemporary arts and heritage storytelling.
 One of three revitalisation projects in Central, the project was a massive undertaking led by The Hong Kong Jockey Club in partnership with the Hong Kong government.

 Here at Foodie, our minds naturally wander to all things delicious.
-Twelve F&B outfits are slated to open at Tai Kwun, serving up a variety of options, from light snacks to fine dining.
-Here’s what we know so far:
+We've put together a list of what outlets have opened so far:

 A study in contrast with white walls and dark wood accents, Café Claudel by French Creations transports 1920s Parisian chic to Hong Kong, together with a touch of bygone colonial romance.
 The menu is bistro comfort foods, with headlining dishes ranging from roast chicken to cod fillet.
 There’s also some quirky takes on classic Chinese dishes, like the Peking duck sliders that we can’t wait to sink our teeth into!

 In celebration of Hong Kong’s historical past, Aqua Restaurant Group will open two flagship restaurants this September to capture the city’s unique East-meets-West heritage.
-Separated by a bar into an east and a west wing, The Chinese Library in the east wing will showcase a range of regional Chinese cuisines inspired by founder David Yeo’s library of cookbooks, whilst the west wing will highlight innovative British cuisine.
+Separated by a bar aptly named The Dispensary into an east and a west wing, The Chinese Library in the east wing will showcase a range of regional Chinese cuisines inspired by founder David Yeo’s library of cookbooks, whilst the west wing's The Statement will highlight innovative British cuisine.

 Bad-boy designer Ashley Sutton aims to mesmerise guests yet again with his latest bar, Dragonfly.
 Already well known for his out-of-the-world designs at Dear Lilly, The Iron Fairies, J. Boroski, Yojimbo and Ophelia, his newest project is rumoured to dazzle with hand-cast table and bar tops that reflect the history and heritage of the old CPS.
 We wonder if there are shackles involved, for a more risqué take on the site’s prison heritage.